Mars Needs Guitars!

-Mars Needs Guitars! is Australian rock group Hoodoo Gurus' second album, released in August 1985.
+Mars Needs Guitars! is the second studio album by Australian rock band Hoodoo Gurus, released on 8 March 1985.
 The title is a reference to the 1967 science fiction film, Mars Needs Women.
 Singles from the album were "Bittersweet", "Like Wow – Wipeout", "Death Defying" and "Poison Pen".
 Mars Needs Guitars! reached No. 140 on the American Billboard 200 albums chart in 1986.

 The title track, "Mars Needs Guitars" (also the B-side of "Bittersweet" single), was written by all five Gurus and lead vocals were by Brad Shepherd.
 All other tracks were written and featured lead vocals by Dave Faulkner.
 Hayride to Hell (1995) is a short film written and directed by former Gurus member Kimble Rendall.

 In 2000, Dave Faulkner said "When we commenced the sessions for Mars Needs Guitars! we had a brand new drummer, Mark Kingsmill who altered our lives forever with his distinctive explosive style."

 In October 2010, it was listed in the book, 100 Best Australian Albums, with their previous album, Stoneage Romeos at No. 28.